Travel guide

 • PuraSim eSIM for Europe: you only pay for what you contract, full local data at maximum available speed, activation in 5 minutes from anywhere.

-Additionally, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
+In addition, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
 You don't have to choose between local connectivity and your usual number.

-Data coverage in Europe: what to expect
+Data coverage in Europe: what you can expect

 However, as in any destination, there are areas where the signal is more limited: